-A Music Diagnostic Exam will be given to all entering music students to facilitate proper placement in music theory, applied music, and ensembles.
 At the completion of the four-semester music theory sequence, music majors must pass an upper-level music theory examination consisting of two parts: (1) a comprehensive written exam; and (2) a listening and score study exam.
+Before a music major may qualify for graduation, a student must pass a piano proficiency exam and must enroll in applied piano until the piano proficiency requirement is satisfied.

-Before a music major may qualify for graduation, a piano proficiency requirement must be satisfied.
-All students pursuing the degree Bachelor of Science in Education: Choral Music K-12 must take a minimum of four semester hours of piano which may be declared as either a principal or secondary applied area.
+All students pursuing the degree Bachelor of Science in Education K-12: Choral Music or Instrumental Music must take a minimum of four semester hours of piano which may be declared as either a principal or secondary applied area.